-Jesus Christ of Nazareth fulfilled 333 Prophecies that were written hundreds of years before his birth – Just the Probability of 8 are detailed below – the Probability of these.. mathematically detailed below!
+Jesus Christ of Nazareth fulfilled 333 Prophecies that were written hundreds and even thousands of years before his birth – Just the Probability of 8 are detailed below – mathematically..

 foretold were various signs and conditions through His prophets.
 These prophets spoke of things that mankind should watch for so that the Messiah would be recognized and believed.
 These signs or prophecies were given to us in the Old Testament.